Welcome to the Antony Kidman Foundation

 Expert advisors

-Provision of consulting and expert services to support the Centre's operations and growth
+Securing the provision of consulting and expert services to the Centre to support its operations and growth

 Strategic advice and other support provided by Foundation board members and others